mlucy/mnist_aec_pytorch/experiments/results/results.md

 TODO:

-* Our accuracy numbers for restarts=20 seem wrong, probably a bug.
-* I don't understand the attack they labeled "Targetted", I can't seem to find where they describe it in the paper.
+* I don't understand the attack they labeled "Targeted", I can't seem to find where they describe it in the paper.
 * I don't know what to set the convidence parameter to for CW (for CW+ they specify 50).
 I ended up going with 20 (see comments in exp3.py).
+* Why are our accuracy numbers consistently a little higher?
+Seems odd, seems true over multiple runs.
+Might be nothing.

 # Experiment 4 (Figure 6):